-Maximum Timeframe - While the maximum timeframe does not apply to graduate students, Texas State is required to develop, disseminate and consistently apply a policy defining the maximum timeframe within which graduate and post-baccalaureate teacher certificate students must complete their program.
+Maximum Timeframe – While the maximum timeframe does not apply to graduate students, Texas State University is required to develop, disseminate, and consistently apply a policy defining the maximum timeframe within which graduate and post-baccalaureate teacher certificate students must complete their program.
 For graduate and post-baccalaureate teacher certificate students, the policy limits the maximum number of credit hours (total attempted hours) and includes all hours (including repeats and withdraws) at any institution of higher education and hours accepted in transfer even if financial aid was not received.
 The total attempted hours will include non-credit courses taken at the university or any institution of higher education, including hours accepted in transfer.
 There is no provision for academic amnesty in evaluating SAP.
-If a student changes his or her major, all of the hours attempted while working on those majors within a degree program (master’s or doctoral) or post-baccalaureate teacher certificate program count toward the maximum allowable hours.
-The maximum number of total attempted hours will be approximately 150% of the maximum number of semester hours for any master’s or doctoral program.
+If a student changes their major, all of the hours attempted while working on those majors within a degree program (master’s or doctoral) or post-baccalaureate teacher certificate program count toward the maximum allowable hours.
+The maximum number of total attempted hours will be approximately 150 percent of the maximum number of semester hours for any master’s or doctoral program.

 The total attempted hours will include all grades such as A, B, C, D, U, F, CR, and PR (typically indicating progress toward a student’s thesis or dissertation).
 Each repeated course will also count toward this total.
 Grades of I and W, which represent non-credit semester hours, will also count toward total attempted hours.

-Pace of Completion (Earned Hours) - The quantitative measure for graduate and post-baccalaureate teacher certificate students requires that they earn a minimum number of semester credit hours relative to the total attempted hours, including credit hours transferred from another school.
-If the number of completed hours drops below 67% of attempted hours, including those courses for which the student received no financial aid, the student will be placed on financial aid suspension.
+Pace of Completion (Earned Hours) – The quantitative measure for graduate and post-baccalaureate teacher certificate students requires that they earn a minimum number of semester credit hours relative to the total attempted hours, including credit hours transferred from another school.
+If the number of completed hours drops below 67 percent of attempted hours, including those courses for which the student received no financial aid, the student will be placed on financial aid suspension.
 All coursework, including transfer hours, are included in the overall calculation.

-The qualitative measure requires that the student must at a minimum meet the following cumulative Texas State GPA:
+The qualitative measure requires that the student must, at a minimum, meet the following cumulative Texas State GPA:

-Effective fall of 1991, when a student repeats a course once, the last grade earned (W’s excluded) is the only grade used in computing the GPA.
+Effective fall 1991, when a student repeats a course once, the last grade earned (W’s excluded) is the only grade used in computing the GPA.
 When repeating a course more than once, the university will use the second grade and all subsequent grades in computing the GPA.
 The university considers an I grade non-punitive for one year from the end of the semester in which the student received it and will not count it in the GPA calculation.
-If the student does not remove the I grade within the one-year period (active military duty may receive an exception), it will become an F, counted in the GPA calculation.
+If the student does not remove the I grade within the one-year period (active military duty may receive an exception), it will become an F and counted in the GPA calculation.
 Grade changes will be assessed during the annual evaluation at the end of the spring semester.

-* At the end of the spring semester, Financial Aid and Scholarships will review the SAP of all students.
-Incoming students (i.e., incoming graduate, post-baccalaureate teacher certificate seeking, transfer, and readmitted students) will have their SAP assessed at the end of the spring semester following their first semester of enrollment.
+At the end of the spring semester, Financial Aid and Scholarships will review the SAP of all students.
+Incoming students (e.g., incoming graduate, post-baccalaureate teacher certificate seeking, transfer, and readmitted students) will have their SAP assessed at the end of the spring semester following their first semester of enrollment.
 The review for all students will ensure they meet the following criteria:

-Cumulative Texas State GPA of at least:
+cumulative Texas State GPA of at least:

 3.0 for master’s students